utah-cs4470-sp23/class/assignment2/README.md

 This program pretty prints expressions with indentation.

+Your compiler, when running in parse-only mode, **must not** implement checking that goes beyond matching the grammar.
+For example, you must not cause compilation to fail if the program being compiled passes the wrong number of arguments to a function.

 ## CHECKIN: Due Friday February 12

 Write class definitions for all four types of expression nodes, and